LennyDuan/ProgrammingNotebook/terminal/command-line.md

 ## Command Line

-In this part, I will introduce some very use command line.
+In this part, I will introduce some very use command lines.